cc-jalvarez/cc-jalvarez.github.io/_pages/research.md

 "Counterfactual Situation Testing" with Salvatore Ruggieri.

-"Regularization of Decision Tree Learning for Domain Bias Adaptation" with Kristen Scott and Salvatore Ruggieri.
+"Regularization of Decision Tree Learning for Domain Bias Adaptation" with Kristen Scott, Bettina Berendt, and Salvatore Ruggieri.

 ### Work in progress